jexnator/starter-academic/content/post/2024/1/index.md

 All in all, it was a very cool experience to be able to assemble a high-end gaming PC.
 Thanks to Fäbs for the trust!

 Looking back, the first 3 weeks of the new year were very instructive.
-I was able to improve my skills in various areas and I'm happy with that.
+I was able to improve my skills in various areas and I'm happy with that!

 ![Beautiful Hardware](IMG_7077.jpg)
 ![Beautiful Hardware](IMG_7074.jpg)